raja-2110/raja-2110/README.md

 ---

-## Quote
+## ✨ Quote

 <div align="center">

-> **Learning deeply, building meaningfully, and growing consistently.**
+> **Code with purpose.
+Learn with passion.
+Fly with vision.**

 </div>

 ---

-## Final Note
+## 💬 Final Note

 <div align="center">

-I use GitHub as a space to document my learning, showcase my work, and keep improving as a student and developer.
+I’m growing as a **student, developer, researcher, and future pilot**.
-Every project here reflects my effort to grow in **AI, software development, and problem-solving** through consistent practice and curiosity.
+This profile reflects my journey in **AI, innovation, aviation, and meaningful technology**.

-Thank you for visiting my profile.
+⭐ Thanks for visiting my profile!

 </div>